 JE: Consulting consumers before will be the new “normal” – we’ll even think how weird and illogical it was that we didn’t before!

-BT: What advice would you give to fashion professionals that are still looking for the right opportunity to become a CEO?
+BT: What advice would you give to fashion professionals that are still looking for the right opportunity to become an Executive Director or CEO?

 JE: You only fail when you don’t try.

 Did you enjoy reading our Beyond Talks shining a spotlight on women CEOs in fashion?
 You might also be interested to read these:

 Get in touch to discover a career beyond your expectations.

 Fashion Recruitment Agency

 Specialising in Senior and Executive recruitment for the luxury fashion, lifestyle and beauty industries worldwide.